damla-jpg/yacy_cf_backend/README.md

-# BIRB NEST INFO:
+# Collaborative Filtering Integration to the YaCy Decentralized Search Engine
+## General information:
 - In order to access the servers from a outside network, used ports (see config.json) needs to be forwarded.
-- Since the socket is running on a separate port, the peers need to know the socket port of other peers.
-Normally, this would be integrated into yacy so that we can use the assigned port.
+- Since the socket is running on a separate port, the peers that will collaborate should be added to the whitelist.
+- For this project, the socket port should be YaCy port + 100.
+- There is no check for packet loss or loss of data during the model transmission.
 This is a future work.
-- We are not checking if there is a packet loss or loss of data during the model transmission.
-This is a future work.
-- Assuming that this is implemented in the yacy system, there wont be a need for whitelist as it is right now
 - Due to docker implementation, config support is currently changed with env variables.
 Update config module so that if there are no env variables use the config file instead.

-# Project Name

-Collaborative Filtering Integration to the YaCy Decentralized Search Engine

 ## Requirements

 - **Python Version**: 3.12.x
-- **Dockerized Yacy**
+- Docker

+## Setup Instructions For Using The System

+1. Download the ``` docker-compose.yml ``` file or clone the repository.
+2. Change your working directory to the folder where the ``` docker-compose ``` file is.
+3. In your router settings, go to port forwarding and forward the ports that your YaCy peer is running in and the socket port (YaCy port + 100)
+4. Run ``` docker-compose up ```
+5. In your browser go to ``` localhost:4000 ```

-## Setup Instructions
+## Setup Instructions For Testing The Backend Only

 ### 1. Clone the Repository